Warning: geek threat awareness level set to “Milhouse”!

 “Postmodern fiction suggests that to re-write or re-present the past in fiction and history is, in both cases, to open it up to the present, to prevent it from being conclusive and teleological ….
 The question of whose history survives is one that obsesses postmodern novels”—Linda Hutcheon

 So, with Infinite Crisis over, DC has (supposedly) finally consolidated all its multiverses and hypertimelines into one earth, New Earth, a stable and coherent place where everyone’s origin makes sense in terms of everyone else’s origin, where history flows in a clean, straight, single line.
 Smooth surfaces, sharp angles, and hospital corners—that’s the new DC.
 For now.

-52 is the series devoted to exploring that new universe and clarifying the new status quo, and, for all my distaste for IC itself, I’m enjoying 52 quite a bit so far.
-But I overheard a conversation at the comics shop last week that raised a good question: with Keith Giffen doing breakdowns and being generally plugged in to the new DCU, and with characters new and obscure bound to elbow their way into a work as mammoth as 52, will Ambush Bug make an appearance?
+But I overheard a conversation at the comics shop last week that raised a good question: with Keith Giffen doing breakdowns and being generally plugged into the new DCU, and with characters new and obscure bound to elbow their way into work as mammoth as 52, will Ambush Bug make an appearance?

 This is an important question, I think, and by important I mean utterly pointless, but interesting to tremendous geeks.
 It’s interesting because Ambush Bug is the very antithesis of the one-world ethos that guides DC’s line these days.
 It’s not just that he’s a metafictional character who knows that he’s in a comic book, it’s that he remembers comic books that aren’t supposed to have happened anymore at https://paraskasinotfi.com/.